-The Fund is an investment company for GAAP purposes and follows accounting and reporting guidance in accordance with the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 946, Financial Services - Investment Companies.
+The Fund is an investment company for GAAP purposes and follows accounting and reporting guidance in accordance with the FASB ASC Topic 946, Financial Services - Investment Companies.
 The Fund uses fair value as its method of accounting for digital assets in accordance with its classification as an investment company for accounting purposes.
 The Fund is not registered under the Investment Company Act of 1940.
 GAAP requires management to make estimates and assumptions that affect the reported amounts in the financial statements and accompanying notes.
-Actual results could differ from those estimates and those differences could be material.
+Actual results could differ from those estimates and these differences could be material.